SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

    selective pressure" = people dying) _for 20,000 years._
 4. Of the 42 genes that were selectively mutated and fixed in the genome, 4 + 5 + 6 = 15
-   genes either are targeted by drugs currently in coronavirus trials, or are targeted by other existing drugs, or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
+   genes either are targeted by drugs currently in coronavirus trials, or are targeted by other existing drugs, or are in the druggable genome where the chemistry to make a new drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
 5. Evolution is doing it the hard way: people die until only those with resistance mutations are left.